BartPE

 BartPE (Bart's Preinstalled Environment) is a discontinued tool that customizes Windows XP or Windows Server 2003 into a lightweight environment, similar to Windows Preinstallation Environment, which could be run from a Live CD or Live USB drive.
 A BartPE system image is created using PE Builder, a freeware program created by Bart Lagerweij.

 It requires a legal copy of Windows XP or Windows Server 2003.
 Additional applications can be included in the image using plugins.

 As it often resides on a Live CD or USB drive, BartPE allows a user to boot Windows, even if a hardware or software fault has disabled the installed operating system(s) on the internal hard drive – for instance, to recover files.
 It can also be used to scan for and remove rootkits, computer viruses and spyware (that have infected boot files), or to reset a lost administrator password.

 Overview

 While a bootable floppy disk can be used to help recover a failing hard disk, one major limitation on using a floppy disk that booted a standalone copy of MS-DOS was that "DOS can't handle NTFS hard-drive partitions."

-BartPE is a reasonable first choice for Windows users: it's free, and it's #2 in a list of alternatives; #1 is Linux-oriented.
+BartPE is a reasonable first choice for Windows users: it is free, and it is #2 in a list of alternatives; #1 is Linux-oriented.
 While it can be used for running demos, it can also be used "to bring a dead PC back to life."